BU-Spark/bu-spark/documentation/code-quests/flutter.md

 These are the basics of Flutter.
 Since there are so many different widgets, we can’t go over each and every one in this document, but this gets you started on understanding the architecture of Flutter and its code.

-Documentation can be found at [https://flutter.dev/](https://flutter.dev/), and whenever you want to learn something new, do so through there.
+Documentation can be found at <a href="https://flutter.dev/" target="_blank" rel="noopener noreferrer">https://flutter.dev/</a>, and whenever you want to learn something new, do so through there.

 Additionally, forums and LLMs (such as ChatGPT) can be a great resource.